Clinical & Cellular Transplant Immunology

-This Laboratory performs investigations in determination of HLA B-27, HLA-DR, and HLA- DQ.
+In addition to this, laboratory also provide services for determination of HLA B-27.
 Human Leukocyte Antigen B*27 (subtypes B*2701-2724) is a class I surface antigen encoded by the B locus in the major histocompatibility complex (MHC) on chromosome 6 and presents microbial antigens to T-cells.
-HLA-B27 is strongly associated with a certain set of autoimmune diseases like Ulcerative colitis, inflammatory bowel disease and Crohn disease.
-Facility of HLA-DR and HLA-DQ molecular typing is available in this laboratory.
-Although current practice does not consider HLA in liver transplantation, however, cellular in vitro studies show a significant role of HLA antigens, Low HLA-DR expression is associated with an increased risk of infection after surgery; HLA compatibility also decreases the alloproliferative response of the recipient to the donor tissue.
-We have state of art equipments to perform molecular HLA typing.
+HLA-B27 is strongly associated with a certain set of autoimmune diseases like ulcerative colitis, inflammatory bowel disease and Crohn disease.